lancenix/lancenix.github.io/_posts/2020-08-07-hologram-projector.md

 ---
 layout: post
-title: "How to use Integral Imaging for Hologram Game"
+title: "Intro to Integral Imaging for Hologram Game"
 date: 2020-08-07 01:00:00
 image: ''
 description: "This is not a Computer Science class, I swear."